Bureau-Inc/android-aadhaarsdk-sample-app/README.md

 ### 3.digilockerFlow - Data available in backend API call.

 ## Authorization
-To Obtain your organisation's merchantId contact Bureau.
+To Obtain your organisation's credentialId contact Bureau.

 ## UserTracking
 UserId can be used to call Bureau backend API to fetch data regarding user.
 It should be unique string in nature.
 For each KYC flow the userId should be uniquely generated.
 It can be mobile number or any email associated to a user also.